Tsunami014/MoriNoKomichi/docs/DOCS.md

 A todo app with many, many features.

 # Sprint 1
+In this sprint, the goal is to define the requirements and set out a layout and general idea for what the app will look like, encorporating some final UI to get a feel for what the outcome will look like.
+The app at this stage will have all the screens set out, with transitional and interactive elements completed.
+There will be some UI elements that are made to look pretty, to ensure that the looks are what is desired before continuing.
 ## Requirements outline
 ### Functional requirements
 1. The user must be able to view, edit and delete tasks and subtasks that the system will store